-Holding that state enterprise Indian Rail Tour Catering and Tourism Corporation (IRCTC) is the “absolute owner” of luxury tourist train Maharaja Express, Delhi High Court bench comprising of acting Chief Justice A K Sikri and Justice Siddharth Mridul set aside its interim order to IRCTC to run this service jointly with Cox & Kings.
+Holding that state enterprise Indian Rail Tour Catering and Tourism Corporation (IRCTC) is the “absolute owner” of the luxury tourist train Maharaja Express, the Delhi High Court bench comprising of acting Chief Justice A K Sikri and Justice Siddharth Mridul set aside its interim order to IRCTC to run this service jointly with Cox & Kings.

-Earlier the train was being operated by the Royale India Tour Ltd (RIRTL), a joint venture between Cox and Kings, India and IRCTC.
+Earlier the train was being operated by the Royale India Tour Ltd (RIRTL), a joint venture between Cox and Kings, India, and IRCTC.
 Whereas the train Maharajas Express was owned by the IRCTC, Cox in Kings was the operator of the rail tours as per the agreement.
-Recently IRCTC annulled the agreement due to the nonpayment of haulage charge which was contested by Cox and Kings.
+Recently IRCTC annulled the agreement due to the nonpayment of the haulage charge which was contested by Cox and Kings.

-Howerver, the bench of the High Court also observed that for bookings made for the train journeys beyond December 2011, IRCTC will take over those bookings from Cox & Kings and will ensure that the train would complete the season, albeit under the supervision of IRCTC to ensure that the third party interest is also not going to suffer.
+However, the bench of the High Court also observed that for bookings made for the train journeys beyond December 2011, IRCTC will take over those bookings from Cox & Kings and will ensure that the train would complete the season, albeit under the supervision of IRCTC to ensure that the third party interest is also not going to suffer.